 Dumbledore was shuffling the papers on his desk.
 "I'll have you read these in full before the meeting," he said, giving them to Lupin to pass over.
 "You will sign with a witness and swear an oath before you are officiated.

 "Understand what you are entering into," Severus said in a low voice.
 "Your word is binding.
-Miss Granger, Mr. Weasley, bear in mind that though you have taken on Harry's burdens as your own, and that is noble, your oath binds you to this path.
+Miss Granger, Mr. Weasley, bear in mind that though you have nobly taken on Harry's burdens as your own, your oath binds you to this path.
 You must be certain you understand your responsibilities."